GlobalSport/state-decorator/README.md

 ### Incompatibilities

 - _initialActionsMarkedLoading_ is removed as it's no longer needed.
 If you initial actions are invoked in the _onMount_ they will be marked as loading.
-- _debounceTimeout_ is removed, it can be replaced using _debounceSideEffectsTimeout_ but the behavior is different: only the side effects are debounced and not effects + sideffects.
+- _debounceTimeout_ is removed, it can be replaced using _debounceSideEffectsTimeout_ but the behavior is different: only the side effects are debounced and not effects + side effects.

 ## Step 2: Migrate code but keep v5 tests